 The Credit Agreement contains certain customary covenants and events of default, including relating to a change of control.
 If an event of default occurs and is continuing, the lenders under the Credit Agreement will be entitled to take various actions, including the acceleration of amounts outstanding under the Credit Agreement and all actions permitted to be taken by a secured creditor in respect of the collateral securing the obligations under the Credit Agreement.

-Under the Credit Agreement, the term loans will mature on January 13, 2029.
-The term loans amortize in annual installments equal to 1.0% of the original aggregate principal amount of the term loans.
-The revolving commitments will terminate on January 13, 2025.
-As of December 31, 2022, \$1,800.0 million was outstanding under the term loans.
-We were in compliance with all applicable covenants under the Credit Agreement as of December 31, 2022.
+As of December 31, 2024, \$1,245.0 million was outstanding under the term loans.
+We were in compliance with all applicable covenants under the Credit Agreement as of December 31, 2024.